010binary/alx-higher_level_programming/README.md

-Sure, let's break down the main points of this passage in simpler terms:
+let's break down the main points of this passage in simpler terms:

 ### Python's Appeal: